Overview

 Product video

-SnapLogic Intelligent Integration Platform (IIP) is a leading iPaaS that empowers business and IT teams to quickly and intuitively move data in and out of Amazon Redshift to surface critical business insights that drive better decisions.
+The SnapLogic Platform is a leading iPaaS that empowers business and IT teams to quickly and intuitively move data to and from Amazon Redshift, surfacing critical business insights that drive better decisions.
 Teams are also empowered to create custom integrations that enable automated business processes.
 SnapLogic is devoted to making data migration, data warehousing, and data integration easy, intuitive, and fast.

-With SnapLogic's Amazon Redshift Snap Packs users create and manage Redshift integration pipelines via drag-and-drop and AI assisted recommended logic.
-Our AI-powered integration platform improves developer productivity by 70%.
-In addition to the 14 Redshift Snaps, we offer over 750 Snaps to connect different data sources including on-premise apps like ERP's, SaaS apps, mobile and device data.
-SnapLogic has over 100 Amazon Redshift customers, including, Adobe, AstraZeneca, HBO, Sony, Workday, Ikea, Stanford, EERO, Kaplan, Asana.
-Use Cases where we have been successful include data integration to Redshift, S3, DynamoDB and SQS.
-And migrating up to petabytes of data into our customers Redshift environment.
+With SnapLogic's Amazon Redshift Snap Packs, users can create and manage Redshift integration pipelines via drag-and-drop and AI-assisted recommendation logic.
+Our AI-powered integration platform improves developer productivity by 15%.
+In addition to the 14 Redshift Snaps, we offer over 1,000 Snaps to connect different data sources, including on-premise apps like ERPs, SaaS apps, and mobile and device data.
+SnapLogic has over 100 Amazon Redshift customers, including Adobe, AstraZeneca, HBO, Sony, Workday, Ikea, Stanford, EERO, Kaplan, and Asana.
+Use Cases where we have been successful include data integration to Redshift, S3, DynamoDB, and SQS, and migrating up to petabytes of data into our customers' Redshift environments.

-The SnapLogic generative integration platform simplifies the onboarding process for Amazon Redshift, DynamoDB, SQS, and Relational Database Services (RDS) customers.
+The SnapLogic Agentic Integration Platform simplifies onboarding for customers of Amazon Redshift, DynamoDB, SQS, and Relational Database Service (RDS).
 With SnapLogic, customers move data in and out of Redshift, DynamoDB, SQS, and RDS at any latency (batch, real-time, and via triggers).
 Find SnapLogic on the AWS Marketplace and learn more about our Professional Services Packages.

 SnapLogic also supports cloud data warehouses and data lakes.
-Plus, intelligent connectors, called Snaps, are available for 750+ different cloud and on-premises data sources and applications such as Salesforce, Microsoft SQL Server, Workday, IBM DB2, PostgreSQL, SAP, Teradata, NetSuite and Netezza.
+Plus, intelligent connectors called Snaps are available for 1,000+ different cloud and on-premises data sources and applications such as Salesforce, Microsoft SQL Server, Workday, IBM DB2, PostgreSQL, SAP, Teradata, NetSuite, and Netezza.

 Highlights

-- SnapLogic customers process >215B transactions per month into Redshift increasing AWS revenue via consumption.
+- SnapLogic customers process >960B transactions per month into Redshift, increasing AWS revenue via consumption.

 Details